 Save PBS and NPR

-On May 1, Trump signed an executive order to immediately cease all federal funding for PBS and NPR.
-This will cut $535 million in annual federal funding, which is less than 0.008% of the federal budget, but 15% of the PBS budget and 1% of the NPR budget.
+On July 21, Trump will revoke all federal funding for PBS and NPR.
+Public media had been guaranteed $535 million in annual federal funding, which was less than 0.008% of the federal budget, but 15% of the PBS budget and 1% of the NPR budget.

 Why it matters